 - Duck & Chicken

 The wet food line carries even more protein sources than the dry food line.
 For example, the first eleven ingredients in the Regional Red are fresh or raw meat and meat products.
-You won’t find any fruits or veggies here, though, as the wet food products are made entirely of meats and added vitamins.
+You won’t find any fruits or veggies here, and the wet food products are made entirely of meats and added vitamins.

 Freeze-Dried Treats